A Wellforce team supporting nonprofit staff and their donor systems

 How do AI agents fit into IT support for a nonprofit?

-The Wellforce AI Practice deploys AI agents on top of the IT Partnership for specific high-leverage use cases: donor stewardship drafting, grant prep, board reporting, member or beneficiary intake.
-Agents read from your existing systems (CRM, accounting, project tracker), draft the work product, and hand off to staff for review and send.
-The model is "AI proposes, humans confirm" — staff stays in the seat, the agent does the routine work.
-Pricing is per use case; see /ai for the full practice.
+The Wellforce AI Practice runs AI agents on top of the IT Partnership for a few high-value jobs: donor stewardship drafting, grant prep, board reporting, and member or beneficiary intake.
+Agents read from your existing systems (CRM, accounting, project tracker), draft the work, and hand off to staff for review and send.
+The model is simple.
+AI proposes, humans confirm.
+Staff stays in the seat while the agent does the routine work.
+Pricing is per use case.
+See /ai for the full practice.

 Make your IT a force multiplier, not a tax on the mission.